 Centenary Creates Social Media Push to Teach Online Skills

-Centenary College, a small, private school in Hackettstown, N.J., now has something that most schools don’t: an entire center dedicated to social media.
+Centenary University, a small, private school in Hackettstown, N.J., now has something that most schools don’t: an entire center dedicated to social media.

-“Social media exists in the virtual world,” says Kathy Naasz, dean of the Centenary College center.
+“Social media exists in the virtual world,” says Kathy Naasz, dean of the Centenary University center.
 “But we needed a physical space to discuss it.”

 Glass doors and sleek wood flooring mark the entryway of the brand new center, which officially opens Oct.
 9. Inside, students have access to a wall of screens to keep tabs on what’s trending online, six iMac stations, glass walls that act as boards for brainstorming ideas and group collaboration tables that turn into mini classrooms.